Last updated on July 5th, 2022 at 01:40 pm

 This is not normal conversation for my moody, dramatic son.
 Normally he leans to the pessimistic side of the boat.
 The rest of the family has to throw our collective weight heavily to the other side to keep the boat from heeling over on its ear.
 Let’s just say he’s got the classical artistic temperament, in spades.
 But you know why I think he got this sudden ray of sunlight?

-O Psychic One soaked up my shouts and tears in his defense like they were rain in the desert.
+O Psychic One soaked up my shouts and tears in his defense like they were raining in the desert.
 A beautiful little flower bloomed in that desert after the rain fell.
-He had a moment of truly, fully, consciously loving life – because he knew for sure he was loved by his mom.
+He had a moment of truth, fully, consciously loving life – because he knew for sure he was loved by his mom.

 Well.
 I just got what the connection is to money.
 I’ve got my faults.
 One of them – a big one – is a lack of personal control where money is concerned.
 That fault has caused O Psychic One grief, even if he doesn’t consciously realize it.
 But I’ve also got my strengths.
 One of them – a big one – is I love my sons, and I make sure they know it.